nsafarova/nsafarova/README.md

 ## Front-end Developer

-I am an IT graduate and Front-end Developer who loves everything about front-end development.
-I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.
+I am an IT graduate and Product Manager with a passion for researching, experimenting, and bringing ideas to life.
+I thrive on exploring new technologies and creating solutions that make an impact.
+While I focus on driving product success, I also enjoy coding and building web applications, blending my love for development with a strategic approach to problem-solving.

 Find my portfolio @ <a href="https://nikkisafarova.com/" target="_blank">nikkisafarova.com</a>

 - 🖥️ I’m currently building a startup project